 The Company leases approximately 65,167 square feet of office and lab space in Cambridge, Massachusetts under a lease which was most recently amended in April 2018, collectively the Lease.
 Under the Third Amendment to Lease, or the Third Amendment, executed in July 2016, total monthly lease payments under the initial base rent were approximately \$242,000 and are subject to annual rent escalations.
 In addition to such annual rent escalations, base rent payments for a portion of said premises commenced on January 1, 2017 in the monthly amount of approximately \$22,000.
 The Fourth Amendment to Lease, executed in May 2017, provided additional storage space to the Company and did not impact rent payments.
 In April 2018, the Company entered into a Fifth Amendment to Lease, or the Fifth Amendment, for an additional 19,805 square feet of office space on the 12th floor.
 Monthly lease payments for the existing 45,362 square feet of office and lab space, under the Third Amendment, remain unchanged.
-The new space leased by the Company is expected to be delivered in September 2018 and additional monthly lease payments of approximately \$135,000 are expected to commence in February 2019 and are subject to annual rent escalations, commencing in September 2019.
+The new space leased by the Company was delivered in September 2018 and additional monthly lease payments of approximately \$135,000 will commence in February 2019 and are subject to annual rent escalations, commencing in September 2019.

-As a result of the Fifth Amendment, landlord contributions included in the Lease increased from \$2,169,920 to \$3,289,170, including \$1,189,776 in leasehold improvements not yet utilized.
+Committed landlord contributions included in the Lease totaled \$3,289,170, including \$1,142,010 in leasehold improvements not yet utilized.
 The landlord contributions are being accounted for as a deferred lease incentive and reduction in monthly rent expense over the term of the Lease.
 The term of the Lease with respect to the office space expires on September 11, 2026, with one five year extension option available.
 The term of the Lease with respect to the lab space expires on November 30, 2021, with an extension option for one additional period of two years.
 Under the Fifth Amendment, the total security deposit in connection with the Lease increased by \$0.5 million from \$1.3 million to \$1.8 million.
-In May 2018, the security deposit was reduced by \$0.2 million to \$1.6 million which remains in effect as of June 30, 2018 and is in the form of a letter of credit, all of which is included in other current assets in the Company's condensed consolidated balance sheets as of June 30, 2018.
+In May 2018, the security deposit was reduced by \$0.2 million to \$1.6 million, which remains in effect as of September 30, 2018 and is in the form of a letter of credit, all of which is included in other current assets in the Company's condensed consolidated balance sheets as of September 30, 2018.

-The Company recognizes rent expense for the space which it currently occupies and records a deferred lease obligation representing the cumulative difference between actual facility lease payments and lease expense recognized ratably over the lease period, which is included in the Company's condensed consolidated balance sheets as of June 30, 2018 and December 31, 2017.
+The Company recognizes rent expense for the space it currently occupies under the Lease and records a deferred lease obligation representing the cumulative difference between actual facility lease payments and lease expense recognized ratably over the lease period, which is included in the Company's condensed consolidated balance sheets as of September 30, 2018 and December 31, 2017.